Ana-bytes/cd0354-monolith-to-microservices-project/README.md

 kubectl get deployments
 ```

-During the successful deployment, the application components were running as Kubernetes pods with two replicas configured for each deployment.
+During successful deployment, the application components were running as Kubernetes pods with multiple replicas.

 Deployment evidence is included in the `screenshots/` directory.